raspberrypilearning/getting-started-crumble/en/step_6.md

-## Motors
+## Use DC motors with your Crumble

-The Crumble board is designed to be able to power two DC motors and when powered by 3 AA batteries the board outputs 4.5v to the motors.
+The Crumble board can power two DC motors.
+If you connect the Crumble to three AA batteries, the board outputs 4.5V to the motors.

-You could use any simple standalone DC motor for this task, or a gear motor like the ones often used in making simple robot buggies.
-They all work the same and infact, inside the yellow casing of the gear motor shown, there is a simple DC motor just like the one on the right of the image.
+Here, you can use any simple DC motor, or a gear motor like the ones often used in simple robot buggies.
+These motors all work the same.
+In fact, inside the yellow casing of the gear motor shown below, there is a simple DC motor just like the one on the right in the image.

 ![Three different DC motors](images/DC_motors.png)

-Note: If you are using a 3v motor, running your motors at 70% the Crumble board will supply roughly the 3v output for which your motor was designed.
+**Note**: If you are using a 3V motor, then make your Crumble run it at 70%.
+Then the Crumble will supply roughly the 3V the motor needs.

 Most motors have clearly marked positive and negative terminals.
-If these are reversed it simply means that the motors will turn in the opposite direction.
+If you reverse your motor's terminals when you connect it to the Crumble, the motor will turn in the opposite direction.

 --- task ---

-The Crumble board's motor connections are the two terminals at the bottom end of the board on either side.
+The Crumble board's motor connections are the two times two terminals at the bottom end of the board.
+The two terminals on the left are labeled with **1**, and the two on the right are labeled with **2**.

+* Take a cable with crocodile clips.

-Connect one end of a crocodile clip the Motor 1 positive terminal (+).
-It is the second terminal up on the left side of the board.
-Connect the other end of the croc clip to the positive terminal of the DC motor.
-Again, this is usually marked with a '+' but if it is not clear which is the positive terminal, don't worry, just connect it to one of the two terminals.
+* Connect one crocodile clip to the Crumble's motor 1 positive terminal (+), which is the second terminal up on the left side.

+* Connect the cable's other crocodile clip to the positive terminal of the DC motor.
+This terminal might be marked with a +, but if it is not, just connect the crocodile clip to one of the two terminals.

-Next, connect another croc clip from the Motor 1 negative terminal (-) to the negative terminal of the motor.
+*  In the same way, connect another cable with crocodile clips to the Crumble's motor 1 negative terminal (1) and the negative terminal of the motor.

 ![Crumble to DC motor connections](images/motor_connectionsSA.png)

-I have used red and black crocodile clips to make things clear, but any colours will work fine.
+The images show a red for the positive connection and a black cable for the negative connection, but any colours will work fine.

 --- /task ---

 Great!
-That's our motor connected up.
-Now to write our first motor controlling code!
+Your motor is connected, and you can now write your first motor-controlling program!

 --- task ---

-As ever, let's grab a `program start`{:class="crumblebasic"} block to start our code.
+As always, use a `program start`{:class="crumblebasic"} block to start your code.

-Making the motor run is an output so let's look in the `Input/Output`{:class="crumbleinputoutput"} blocks palette for our motor control blocks.
-Can you see the one we need?
+* Making the motor run is an **output**.
+Look in the `Input/Output`{:class="crumbleinputoutput"} blocks menu for the motor control blocks.
+Can you see the one you need?

-Grab the `motor 1 FORWARD at 75%`{:class="crumbleinputoutput"} block and connect it under the `program start`{:class="crumblebasic"} block.
+* Grab the `motor 1 FORWARD at 75%`{:class="crumbleinputoutput"} block, and connect it below the `program start`{:class="crumblebasic"} block.

-Just so we don't have the motor jumping all over the table, let's change the power percentage to 25% to start with.
-Although jumping motors can be fun too!
+* Change the power percentage to **25%**.

 ![First Crumble DC motor code](images/Crumble_motor_forward_code.png)

-Now click the green 'run' triangle to test your code.
+* Now click on the green triangle **play** button to test your code.

 --- no-print ---